Google Ads AI agent that catches wasted spend the same day

 Thresholds, governance, and multi-account scaling.

-Deploy your Google Ads teammate
+Start watching your Google Ads today